maya-decltype/FrameBoundaries/README.md

 ---

 ## 📚 Files

 - `ukf2d.py` – The UKF2D class implementation
-- `example.py` – (Optional) Example usage and plotting
+- `framesBoundaries.py` – Use ukf2d to estimate frame boundaries and create result plotting and analysis

 ---

-## 🧪 License

-MIT License – feel free to use, modify, and distribute.